algolia/docsearch/docs/src/config-file.md

 ### `sitemap_urls` _Optional_

-You can pass an array of urls pointing to your sitemap(s) files.
-If this value is set, DocSearch will try to read urls from your sitemap(s) instead of following every link of your `starts_urls`.
+You can pass an array of URLs pointing to your sitemap(s) files.
+If this value is set, DocSearch will try to read URLs from your sitemap(s) instead of following every link of your `starts_urls`.

 ```json